Clinical Supervision & Coaching

 Winter Wellbeing & Seasonal Support

-This work recognises that winter can affect people biologically, emotionally, socially, and practically.
-The focus is not on “pushing through” difficult periods, but on developing supportive ways of responding that feel realistic, compassionate, and sustainable.
+This work recognises that seasonal change can affect people biologically, emotionally, socially and practically.
+The focus is not on “pushing through” difficult periods or assuming that everyone experiences seasons in the same way, but on developing supportive ways of responding that feel realistic, compassionate and sustainable.

 Support may be helpful if you are:

-- finding darker months emotionally difficult or overwhelming
+- finding darker months or seasonal transitions emotionally difficult

-- feeling isolated, disconnected, or withdrawn during winter
+- feeling isolated, disconnected or withdrawn at particular times of year

-- struggling with routine, sleep, energy, or self-care
+- noticing changes in routine, sleep, energy, capacity or self-care

-- anticipating challenges around Christmas, New Year, anniversaries, or family dynamics
+- anticipating challenges around festive periods, anniversaries or family dynamics

-- experiencing grief, loneliness, or a heightened sense of loss during certain seasons
+- experiencing grief, loneliness or a heightened sense of loss during particular seasons

-- wanting support to prepare for winter more intentionally and proactively
+- wanting to prepare for a difficult season or significant period more intentionally

 Sessions may include:

-- understanding personal seasonal patterns and early warning signs
+- understanding personal seasonal patterns and early signs of change

-- developing supportive routines and realistic winter planning
+- developing supportive routines and realistic seasonal planning

 - focusing on consistency and sustainability rather than pressure or productivity

-- reflecting on expectations, comparison, or pressure linked to festive periods
+- reflecting on expectations, comparison, boundaries or pressure linked to festive and socially significant periods

-- developing personalised wellbeing tools, coping plans, or reflective worksheets
+- developing personalised wellbeing tools, coping plans or reflective resources

 © Jason Saw 2026.
 All rights reserved.